buildkite/docs/pages/apis/graphql/graphql_cookbook.md

 ### List jobs in a particular cluster queue

-To get jobs for a particular cluster queue, use the `clusterQueue` filter, passing in the ID of the cluster queue to filter jobs from:
+To get jobs within a cluster queue, use the `clusterQueue` filter, passing in the ID of the cluster queue to filter jobs from:

 ```graphql
 query getClusterQueueJobs {